senad-d/senad-d.github.io/_posts/2023-02-01-projects-openvpn-aws.md

 ## Create OpenVPN users through a list

-To streamline and simplify the process of creating a larger number of users requiring access, you can utilize a GitHub Action.
+To streamline and simplify the process of creating a larger number of users requiring access, you can utilize a [***GitHub Action***](https://senad-d.github.io/posts/projects-openvpn-github-action/).
 One prerequisite for its usage is that during the deployment of the CloudFormation template, you have provided a verified email address for SES.

 Here's a step-by-step guide: